Skip to main content

 Top Aeroplan sweet spots:

-- Lufthansa First Class one-way North America to Europe: 100,000 miles.
+• Lufthansa First Class one-way North America to Europe: 120,000 miles (West Coast can be up to ~165,000).
 Lufthansa First Class releases for partners are typically only available 14 days before departure for non-Star Alliance elites, but availability is generous in that window.

 Aeroplan special features: